Mathew Charles Lamb: Military career in Rhodesia

 On his way to Australia in October 1973, Lamb stopped off in South Africa and Rhodesia (today Zimbabwe), where he cut his travels short to enlist in the Rhodesian Army.
 According to Barker, Lamb travelled to Africa with this intention all along.
-Rhodesia's unrecognised and predominantly white government was at that time fighting a war against communist-backed black nationalist guerrillas who were attempting to introduce majority rule.
+Rhodesia's unrecognized and predominantly white government was at that time fighting a war against communist-backed black nationalist guerrillas who were attempting to introduce majority rule.
 Like most of the foreign volunteers in the Rhodesian forces, Lamb was assigned to the Rhodesian Light Infantry (RLI), an all-white heliborne commando battalion engaged largely in counter-insurgency operations.
 He and the other foreign soldiers received the same pay and conditions of service as the Rhodesians they served alongside.
 Keeping his past a secret, he became a highly regarded and popular member of 3 Commando, RLI, noted for his professionalism and physical fitness.
 "The Rhodesians thought he was a first-class soldier," Barker later told the Globe and Mail.

 Lamb visited his aunt and uncle in Windsor on leave in May 1975, "proudly wearing his uniform", journalist Tony Wanless writes.
 Turned out in the RLI's tartan green ceremonial dress and green beret, he was conspicuous walking along Ouellette Avenue, one of the city's main thoroughfares.
 Coincidentally, a funeral procession was being held for Edith Chaykoski's grandmother along that very street at the same time, leading Edith's younger brother Richard to spot Lamb on the pavement.
 The soldier remained oblivious, but his presence horrified the Chaykoski family.
 "He had the uniform and looked a little different," Richard told the Windsor Star a year later, "but I never forgot his face."
 Chaykoski's mother was so upset by the incident that for some time afterwards she refused to leave the house alone.
 While staying with the Hesketh family, Lamb went to see Barker and told him that serving in the Rhodesian security forces had enriched him personally and made him respect himself for the first time.
 Because of this he wished to forget about his previous life in Canada; in particular he said he "didn't want it associated with his adopted country".
 He expressed his concern that if he were killed or captured, the Canadian press might reveal his prior history and embarrass the Rhodesian Army, the Canadian government and the Penetanguishene mental hospital.
 However, he said, he felt great loyalty towards Rhodesia and would still go back to continue his service.